Runcinia grammica: Distribution

+Life style

 The species generally lives in peat bogs, fens, and meadows, although it has also been known to inhabit urban areas They usually mature to adulthood in the summer.
 They have short, broad bodies, which are covered in hair and spines.
 They have clear muscular corrugation on their sides, and, on small raised bumps on their heads, eight small eyes.
 Males are usually 2.5–3.5mm in length, females 4-6mm.
 They are predators, and eat various species of insects.

 Unlike many spiders, they do not spin a web of any kind.
 Instead, they prowl on the ground, as well as climbing plants and flowers, to find their prey.
 They can move forwards, backwards, and sideways.